AddToAny share buttons

 Original Date Cast: 1992

 In 1898 J. M. Bandy, a local historian, retraced the route taken by the British troops enroute to Guilford Courthouse.
-Accompanied by Joseph Whitsett and other older men of the community, Bandy identified the site of Clapp’s Mill about one mile southwest of the Holt factory at Alamance and three miles northwest of the site of the Battle of Alamance.
+Accompanied by Joseph Whitsett and other older men of the local community.
+Bandy identified the site of Clapp’s Mill about one mile southwest of the Holt factory at Alamance and three miles northwest of the site of the Battle of Alamance.
 Signs of the old dam and race were visible in 1898 but evidence of the mill itself had by that time disappeared.
-In recent years a reservoir has been built atop portions of the battlefield.
+In recent years the waters of Lake Mackintosh inundated significant portions of the battlefield.

 References: